giovannipaganini95/meta-oses/README.md

 git clone https://github.com/giovannipaganini95/meta-oses
 ```

-2. Once the download has been downloaded, we need to set-up console windows and container for building  the distribution:
+2. Once the download has been completed, we need to set-up console and container for building the distribution, typing in the terminal:

 ```
 source oe-init-build-env build_rpi3